-You must ensure the group size on your tender is within the group size provided for at the setting You can generally use your tender for additional tourist activities, such as snorkelling and scuba diving, if these activities are listed on your permit and your vessel size and passenger limit comply with the settings and the permit.
+You can generally use your tender for additional tourist activities, such as snorkelling and scuba diving, if these activities are listed on your permit and your vessel size and passenger limit comply with the settings and the permit.

 While motorised water sports can occur in certain parts of the Whitsunday Planning Area (if permitted), jet skis and other high speed vessels cannot be used as a tender to transit the Whitsunday Planning Area.